sbonaretti/timeSavers/HowTo_makeVideos.md

   - File -> New screen recording
 - Edit video using iMovie
   - Projects -> Click on the `+`
+  - Resolution is determined by the first video or photo in the timeline (see [video](https://www.youtube.com/watch?v=eL94evs-k0g))
   - Drag and drop videos
   - To split video in parts:
     - Position the line to the place of interest